osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 ### Simulate navigation

 Simulate navigation option allows users to test and preview a navigation route without actually physically traveling along it.
 This can be useful for:
-- Planning.
+- ***Planning***.
 You can see how long it may take to complete the entire route or its single segment.
-- Familiarization.
+- ***Familiarization***.
 You can familiarize yourself with the route before you actually go along it.
 This can be useful in unfamiliar areas, such as a new city or a difficult transport interchange.
-- Testing.
+- ***Testing***.
 You can test the OsmAnd navigation system itself to make sure it works correctly and provides accurate instructions.

 #### Start / stop simulation

-When the navigation route is built.
-You can start to simulate movement using *<Translate android="true" ids="simulate_navigation"/>* option.

 <Tabs groupId="operating-systems">